-The ADA Coordinator will work with appropriate staff and the requestor to identify appropriate vacant positions within the office for which the employee may be qualified and can perform the essential functions of the vacant position, with or without reasonable accommodation.
+The agency ADA Coordinator will work with agency Human Resources staff and the requestor to identify appropriate vacant positions within the agency for which the employee may be qualified and can perform the essential functions of the vacant position, with or without reasonable accommodation.
 Vacant positions which are equivalent to the employee's current job in terms of pay, status, and other relevant factors will be considered first.
-If there are none, the office will consider vacant lower level positions for which the individual is qualified.
-The EEOC recommends the consideration of positions that are currently vacant or will be coming open within at least the next 60 days.
+If there are none, the agency will consider vacant lower level positions for which the individual is qualified.
+The EEOC recommends that the agency consider positions that are currently vacant or will be coming open within at least the next 60 days.

-Denial of Requests for Reasonable Accommodation
+Denial of requests for reasonable accommodation

-The ADA Coordinator must be contacted for assistance and guidance prior to denying any request for reasonable accommodation.
-The office may deny a request for reasonable accommodation where:
+The agency ADA Coordinator must be contacted for assistance and guidance prior to denying any request for reasonable accommodation.
+The agency may deny a request for reasonable accommodation where:

 - The individual is not a qualified individual with a disability; - The reasonable accommodation results in undue hardship or the individual poses a direct threat to the individual or others.
-Undue hardship and direct threat are determined on a caseby-case basis with guidance from the ADA Coordinator; or - Where no reasonable accommodation, including reassignment to a vacant position, will enable the employee to perform all the essential functions of the job.
+Undue hardship and direct threat are determined on a case-by-case basis with guidance from the agency ADA Coordinator; or - Where no reasonable accommodation, including reassignment to a vacant position, will enable the employee to perform all the essential functions of the job.